slint-ui/slint/docs/langref.md

   * **`sin(angle) -> float`**, **`cos(angle) -> float`**, **`tan(angle) -> float`**, **`asin(float) -> angle`**, **`acos(float) -> angle`**, **`atan(float) -> angle`**

-The trigonometry funtion.
+The trigonometry function.
 Note that the should be typed with `deg` or `rad` unit (for example `cos(90deg)` or `sin(slider.value * 1deg)`).

   * **`sqrt(float) -> float`**